Oleh-Kliapko/crypto-app/README.md

-# Crypto app: Your Ultimate Crypto Companion
+# Crypto companion app: practice being a trader using fake funds!

-## 1. User-friendly Interface:
+## 1. User-friendly Interface and visual display of information.

-The app boasts an intuitive and user-friendly interface, making it easy for both beginners and experienced traders to navigate.
+The program has an intuitive and convenient interface that facilitates navigation.

 ## 2. Real-Time Crypto Prices:

-Users can access real-time price updates for a wide range of cryptocurrencies, providing them with the latest market information.
+Users can get up-to-date real-time prices for a wide range of cryptocurrencies, providing them with the latest market information.

 ## 3. Multiple Fiat Currencies:

-Users can choose their preferred fiat currency for displaying values and cryptocurrency prices.
-This feature helps users understand the value of their investments in their local currency.
+Users can select the desired currency and add to their portfolio.
+Every day you can analyze the income for each currency and make decisions about the correctness of investments in the future.